 But what exactly goes into caring for a Poo Ton, and how do you tame the stubborn streak that they sometimes have?
 We break down everything that you need to know here and help you decide if a Poo Ton is the right dog to add to your home.

-If your Poo Ton puppy has two purebred parents, that’s going to drive the price up.
+Poo Ton puppies are extremely affordable.
+If your Poo Ton puppy has two purebred parents, the puppy’s price normally will go up.
 If you have a second or third-generation Poo Ton puppy, then the price will drop significantly.

 Temperament & Intelligence of the Poo Ton